kahara/Async.fi/content/pages/cv.md

 Some of the things that bring him joy in the professional context include:

 * Remote work.
-Open, preferably asynchronous, text-based communication.
+Open, preferably text-based and asynchronous communication.
 * Automating things that can be automated.
 Think Ansible, Terraform, and Kubernetes.
   And GitHub and GitLab workflows.
 * Enabling domain specialists to write testable sets of microservices that can be deployed